priya6971/priya6971/README.md

 #### Masters in AI at IIT Hyderabad.
 🔭 I am really passionate about Artificial Intelligence, Deep Learning, Machine Learning and Natural Language Processing.

-💬 My Personal motive is to give my full potential to build AI-based solutions that solves a high-impact problem for people around the globe and simplify everyday living.
+💬 My Personal motive is to give my full potential to build AI-based solutions that solve a high-impact problem for people around the globe and simplify everyday living.

 ⚡ Mentor of Data Structure and Algorithms at Ineuron Intelligence.